Compartment Syndrome from DVT Misdiagnosis

-This medical malpractice claim against Kaiser was filed in Baltimore County after a physician misdiagnosed DVT as a groin strain.
+This medical malpractice claim against Kaiser was filed in Baltimore County after a physician misdiagnosed DVT as a groin strain, leading to compartment syndrome.
 It was filed in Health Claims Arbitration on February 12, 2018, and it is the 71st medical malpractice case filed in Maryland this year.Summary of Plaintiff's Allegations

 A man presented to Greater Baltimore Medical Center (GBMC) complaining of leg pain without a traumatic injury.
 A physical exam revealed mild right calf swelling and redness, so the man underwent a venous duplex imaging study of his right leg.
 The test results were positive for deep vein thrombosis (DVT) - blood clots in the deep veins of his right leg.
 Later that day, the man was discharged from GBMC with a 30-day supply of blood thinners to treat his DVT.